atsushi-ishikawa/cp2k_ML/README.md

 ```
 * Do not specify the CP2K binary.
 It should be cp2k_shell.{sopt, popt, ...}
 * Machine-learning is based on scikit-learn library.
 Now it does the simple regression analysis
+* CO adsorption energy is now treated as the target value, and the atomic number of the adsorption site is descriptor